linode/docs/docs/platform/tokyo2-migration/index.md

 After the scheduled migration completes, you can log into the Linode's dashboard and power it on.
 You may need to update your new Linode's [network configuration]((#update-your-network-configuration)).
 Then, [update your DNS records](#update-dns-records).
 You can also choose to update your DNS records as soon as the migration starts.

 ## Update your Network Configuration

 In order for your new IP address assignment to work, your Linux deployment's network interface configuration needs to use the new IPs.
-If Linode's [Network Helper](/docs/platform/network-helper/) tool is enabled for your configuration profile, your network interface should automatically adopt the new IPs without any extra action from you.
+If Linode's [Network Helper](/docs/platform/network-helper/) tool is enabled for your configuration profile, your network interface should automatically adopt the new IPs without any extra action needed from you.

 If Network Helper is not enabled, but you use DHCP for your network assignments, then your networking should also work automatically.

 If you do not use Network Helper or DHCP, then you will need to update your static interface configuration files.
-Follow the [Linux Static IP Configuration](http://localhost:1313/docs/networking/linux-static-ip-configuration/) guide to enter your new IP addresses.
+Follow the [Linux Static IP Configuration](/docs/networking/linux-static-ip-configuration/) guide to enter your new IP addresses.
 Your new IPs are listed in the [Remote Access tab](/docs/platform/manager/remote-access/) of your Linode's dashboard.
-These new IPs will only appear *after you start its migration* (if you choose to migrate instead of cloning).
+These new IPs will only appear **after you start its migration** (if you choose to migrate instead of cloning).

 You may also need to update the configuration of your applications if they explicitly bind to your public or private IP addresses.
 Review Linode's [web server](/docs/web-servers/) and [application](/docs/applications/) guides for more information on this topic.

 ## Update DNS Records

-To direct your users to your new servers' IPs, you need to update your DNS records to use the new IPs.
+To direct your users to your new Tokyo 2 servers' IPs, you need to update your DNS records to use the new IPs.
 If you are using Linode's DNS Manager, follow the DNS Manager guide to [update your records](/docs/platform/manager/dns-manager/#edit-records).

 If you use a different DNS provider, you will need to visit that provider's website to update your records.